alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ### 5. **Classification Accuracy**

-As in the `abs1` experiment, this is tracked for completeness.
-All models are expected to eventually reach 100% accuracy, but our focus is on **how** they get there.
+As in the `abs1` experiment, this is tracked for completeness, but our focus is on **how** the models get there.

 ## Experimental Focus

-This experiment's primary goal is to test the **Dead Data Point Hypothesis**.
-The focus is on:
+This experiment follows an iterative, hypothesis-driven process.
+The primary goals evolved to include:

-1. Determining if eliminating dead data points via re-initialization is **sufficient** to resolve the training failures seen in the standard ReLU model.
+1. Diagnosing the cause of the high failure rate in the standard ReLU model.
-2. Comparing the rate of **emergent symmetry** between the two initialization conditions.
+2. Testing the **Dead Data Point Hypothesis** by comparing the `Standard Init` and `Re-init on Dead` conditions.
+3. Testing the **Margin Hypothesis** by applying progressively larger initialization margins.
+4. Identifying a set of initialization heuristics sufficient to achieve a 100% success rate on this problem.
-3. Analyzing how the guaranteed presence of gradient flow in the `Re-init on Dead` condition affects convergence speed and final model geometry.
+5. Analyzing how these interventions affect the emergence of symmetric geometric structures in the final learned model.

 ## Comments